linode/docs/docs/applications/configuration-management/deploy-linodes-using-ansible/index.md

         ansible-vault encrypt_string '86210...1e1c6bd' --name 'token'

-1. Copy the generated output and it to the bottom of your `vars` file.
+1. Copy the generated output and append it to the bottom of your `vars` file.

     The final `vars` file should resemble the example below: